dper/kanjiscripts/README.md

 * `ono_words.txt` is a list of all the onomatopoeic words in edict sorted from most to least frequent.
 * `ono_freq.txt` is the same list except that the word's frequency is included along with the word.

-Both `ono_words.txt` and `ono_freq.txt` can be generated using `ono_finder.rb`.
+Both `ono_words.txt` and `ono_freq.txt` can be generated using `find_ono.rb`.
 This need only be done rarely, because relevant updates to edict are infrequent.

+Tags
+====

+* `tags.txt` is a list of all tags used in Tatoeba.

+Over time, it is possible that Tatoeba will expand to use more tags.
+We like to filter out sentences that have dangerous-looking tags.
+The script `list_tags.rb` lists all of the tags currently used in the Corpus and can be occasionally used to update `tags.txt`.